 An individual with a North Carolina driver license who

-moves within North Carolina must notify NCDMV by mail or online within 60 days of the address change and obtain a duplicate license and duplicate vehicle registration card.
+moves within North Carolina must notify NCDMV in person or online within 60 days of the address change and obtain a duplicate license and duplicate vehicle registration card.

 Individuals moving to North Carolina or moving outside North Carolina can